mukarma1/Pathfinder-1/Pathfinder-1.md

-# 📘 Backend Developer Roadmap — Month by Month (9 Months to Job)
+# 📘 Backend Developer Roadmap — Month by Month

 **Simple rule:** Your FYP = your backend learning.
 Every backend skill below is being learned *through* building your FYP, not as a separate side project.
 DSA/CP runs in parallel every month, no exceptions.